tttsaurus/Ingame-Info-Reborn-Wiki/docs/wiki/mvvm.md

 ## For Ingame Info Reborn
 - View
-    - You'll link to a ixml file here to define the gui layout
+    - You'll link to a IXML file here to define the gui layout
 - ViewModel
     - You'll bind data in View and update variables here